 Moth balls that are more dense allow less surface area exposure to air.
 This slows the oxidation and evaporation of the cedar oil.

-Using highly compressed balls or blocks extends the useful life vs. loosely packed moth flakes.
+Using highly compressed balls or blocks extends the useful life vs. loosely packed cedar chips.

 Any exposure to fresh air causes the aromatic cedar oil to continuously dissipate.
 Storage containers that have air-tight seals keep balls usable longer.